-The characteristics of effective learning, shown below, run through and underpin all seven areas of learning and development.
+Finally, the characteristics of effective learning run through and underpin all seven areas of learning and development.
+These are:

-- Playing and exploring: seek challenge, a can do approach to learning and role-play, open-ended activities.
+- Playing and exploring: children seek challenge, are encouraged to have a ‘can do’ approach to learning and role-play, and take part in open-ended activities.

-- Active learning: concentration and involvement, perseverance and proud of what they have achieved.
+- Active learning: children show concentration, involvement and perseverance and feel proud of what they have achieved.

-- Creating and thinking critically: solving problems and making predictions.
+Creating and thinking critically: Children solve problems and make predictions.